Yin-YinjianZhao/WarpX/Docs/source/developers/initialization.rst

     { [(\Delta x)^{-2} + (\Delta y)^{-2} + (\Delta z)^{-2}]^{1/2} },

-where :math:`f_{CFL}` denotes the input parameter ``warpx.cfl``, :math:`\Delta y = 0` if the dimension is two.
+where :math:`f_{CFL}` denotes the input parameter ``warpx.cfl``, the :math:`\Delta y` term is discarded if the dimension is 2-D X-Z.
-If the simulation coordinate is RZ cylindrical,
+If the simulation coordinate is 2-D R-Z cylindrical,

 .. math::
     \Delta t  = \dfrac{ c f_{CFL} }